facebook/Rapid/svg/iD-sprite/README.md

 }
 ```

-This gives iD a lot of flexibility to control the runtime styling of the graphics.
+This gives Rapid a lot of flexibility to control the runtime styling of the graphics.

 The above example means that classing a button as `.disabled` will automatically grey out the colors (you don't need to make separate grey versions of every button).